Brief CV

 Time in Japan

 I first went to Japan in 1984, when I spent a summer in Kyūshu as a YFU exchange student.
 After that I worked as a software developer in Osaka (1991), and studied language at International Christian University in Tokyo (1987) and the Inter-University Center in Yokohama (1993-94).
-In 1996, I conducted doctoral research as a Japan Foundation Fellow at Ritsumeikan University in Kyoto.
-Now I go back regularly for research, and to visit my wife's family in Osaka.
-In spring of 2011 I taught at the Associated Kyoto Program.
+In 1996, I conducted dissertation research as a Japan Foundation Fellow at Ritsumeikan University in Kyoto.
+In 2011 I taught at the Associated Kyoto Program.
+These days I go back regularly for research.